E2-BKI: Evidential Ellipsoidal Bayesian Kernel Inference for Uncertainty-aware Gaussian Semantic Mapping: Background: Evidential Semantic Mapping with Bayesian Kernel Inference

 Consequently, the update rule in \eqref{aBKI_final_update} is generalized to incorporate the full distribution $\bpn$, replacing the discrete one-hot label $\byn$.
 This enables a soft fusion of semantic evidence, where each point contributes to multiple classes based on its predictive confidence, thereby better capturing the uncertainty in perceptual predictions.

-To further leverage uncertainty estimates, \EBS introduces an adaptive kernel that modulates the spatial influence of each observation according to its reliability.
-Building upon the sparse kernel in \eqref{aBKI_5_reparam}, this adaptive formulation takes the form:
+To further leverage uncertainty estimates, EBS introduces an adaptive kernel that modulates the spatial influence of each observation according to its reliability.
+Building upon the sparse kernel in \eqref{aBKI_5_reparam}, the adaptive formulation takes the form:

-where $\beta$ and $\gamma$ are scaling hyperparameters.
-For parameter simplification, we set $\gamma = 1$.
-This adaptive kernel discards highly uncertain observations exceeding a dynamic threshold $\Uthres$, which filters out the top $\tilde u$ percentile of predictions.
-The spatial influence of the remaining observations is then scaled according to their uncertainty, enabling more confident predictions to contribute over a broader area.
-This sequential strategy of filtering outliers and adaptively weighting contributions yields a more reliable semantic map.
+where $\beta$ and $\gamma$ are scaling hyperparameters\footnote{To simplify the parameterization, we fix $\gamma = 1$, and we set $\sigma_0 = 1$ to satisfy \eqref{aBKI_kernel_requirement}.}.
+This adaptive kernel discards highly uncertain observations exceeding a dynamic threshold $\Uthres$, which filters out the top $\tilde u$ percentile of each input.
+The spatial influence of the remaining observations is then scaled according to their uncertainty, enabling more confident predictions to contribute over a broader region.
+This strategy of filtering outliers and adaptively weighting contributions yields a more reliable semantic map.